milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 ```

 <div class="alert note">
-When upgrading Milvus standalone version, old pods will be deleted.
+When upgrading your Milvus standalone, old pods will be deleted.
 Therefore, the service may be offline for a short period of time.
 </div>

-Run the following command to check the new image version.
+4. Run the following command to check the new image version.
 You can see it is v2.0.0-rc8 now.

 ```
 $ kubectl get pods my-release-milvus-standalone-6967454987-72r55 -o=jsonpath='{$.spec.containers[0].image}'